mykyta-isikov/ts-express-mvc-template/README.md

 ## Setup

-Run these code snippets to get the app up and running:
+Follow these steps to get the app up and running:

+1. Copy the contents of `.env.example` file into a new `.env` file.

-1. Install dependencies:
+2. Install dependencies:
 ```
 npm install
 ```

+Now you can start coding!

+## Development mode

-2. Launch server and watch for changes:
+Launch the server and watch for changes:
 ```
 npm run dev
 ```

-Now you can start coding!
+After this command you will be provided with local URLs to both root endpoint and documentation page.
+Use `GET /docs.json` endpoint to get the docs in JSON format, which is easily importable into Postman.

 ## Production mode